 There are many species of watermilfoil (genus Myriophyllum) worldwide.
 The National List of Plants Species that Occur in Wetlands lists six milfoils that are native to Maine.
 This is why the website fact is likely accurate.
 It would not be surprising to find one or more of these native milfoils in Sebago Lake.
-Indeed, over the last few years, the Volunteer Lake Monitoring Program (VLMP), Portland Water District (PWD), and the DEP have received requests to identify many aquatic plant specimens that have turned out to be native milfoils.
+Indeed, over the last few years, the Lake Stewards of Maine (LSM-VLMP), Portland Water District (PWD), and the DEP have received requests to identify many aquatic plant specimens that have turned out to be native milfoils.